EML Attribute Page Editor doesn't handle some XML Schema attributes/elements correctly

 bugs where there are not placeholders or widgets to handle the various XML

-#7 Updated by Saurabh Garg almost 14 years ago
+#7 Updated by Saurabh Garg about 14 years ago

 Trying to summarize the state of this bug based on above comments and cvs